interactions-py/interactions.py/docs/src/Guides/20 Extensions.md

 ## Introduction

-Your code's getting pretty big and messy being in a single, huh?
+Your code's getting pretty big and messy being in a single file, huh?
 Wouldn't it be nice if you could organise your commands and listeners into separate files?

 Well let me introduce you to `Extensions`!<br>
 Extensions allow you to split your commands and listeners into separate files to allow you to better organise your project.